open-starlab/Document/doc/source/RLearn_Modeling/Sports/Soccer/model_class.rst

-SAR_Model Class
+RLearn_Model Class
 =========================
-This class provides the spliting test anda train data for the SAR model, attacker simple observation, train the SAR model and visualize the Q values.
+This class provides the spliting test anda train data for the SAR model, attacker simple observation, train the RLearn model and visualize the Q values.

 Initialization
 -------------------------
 .. method:: __init__(config=None)

-   Initializes the SAR model with the specified configuration.
+   Initializes the RLearn model with the specified configuration.

    :param model_name: (str, optional) Name of the model to be used.
 Defaults to 'SARSA'.
    :param config: (str) Path to a JSON configuration file.